seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Than die ere I hear more: strive, man, and speak.

 **IACHIMO**
-Upon a time,–unhappy was the clock
+Upon a time,--unhappy was the clock
-That struck the hour!–it was in Rome,–accursed
+That struck the hour!--it was in Rome,--accursed
-The mansion where!–’twas at a feast,–O, would
+The mansion where!--'twas at a feast,--O, would
-Our viands had been poison’d, or at least
+Our viands had been poison'd, or at least
-Those which I heaved to head!–the good Posthumus–
+Those which I heaved to head!--the good Posthumus--
 What should I say? he was too good to be
 Where ill men were; and was the best of all
-Amongst the rarest of good ones,–sitting sadly,
+Amongst the rarest of good ones,--sitting sadly,
 Hearing us praise our loves of Italy
-For beauty that made barren the swell’d boast
+For beauty that made barren the swell'd boast
 Of him that best could speak, for feature, laming
 The shrine of Venus, or straight-pight Minerva.
 Postures beyond brief nature, for condition,
 A shop of all the qualities that man
 Loves woman for, besides that hook of wiving,
-Fairness which strikes the eye–
+Fairness which strikes the eye--

 **CYMBELINE**
 I stand on fire: